Why does Schr\"odinger's cat refuse to be quantic: Modern approaches

-(iv) Along the same line, an {\textit{a fortiori}}-type of argument can be drawn out of the Badurek experiment \cite{mlb2}.
-Before even considering the case of a cat, it is instructive to remark that a simple classical field, as is the electromagnetic field cannot get entangled to a quantum system.
+Along the same line of approach, an {\textit{a fortiori}}-type of argument can be drawn out of the Badurek experiment \cite{mlb2}.
+Before even considering the involved case of a living animal, it is instructive to remark that a simple classical field, as is the electromagnetic field, cannot get entangled to a quantum system.

 The experiment consists in a spin-up neutron interferometer.
 In each of the branches of the interferometer, there is a constant magnetic field $B_0$, along the direction $Oz$, and a field of radio-frequency $B_1(t)$, polarized along the directtion $Ox$.
 The latter is oscillating at a frequency close to the Larmor frequency $\omega_0$ which makes the spins flip.
 Now, if the classical field $B_1(t)$ ever got entangled to the neutron's spins, the environment would keep track of the neutron's trajectories in either of the two arms of the interferometer, and as a result, interference fringes would fade away.

 But they don't.
-Formally, it is possible to show \cite{mlb3} that the interaction of spins with the classical field, as described by a {\textit{coherent state}}, preserves the coherence of the spin states $|up\rangle_1$ and $|up\rangle_2$, so that interference fringes are maintained, as experiment shows.
+Formally, it is possible to show \cite{mlb3} that the interaction of spins with the classical field, as described by a quasi-classical state, called {\textit{coherent state}}, preserves the coherence of the spin states $|up\rangle_1$ and $|up\rangle_2$, so that interference fringes are maintained, as experiment shows.